 The UMGC provides the latest and most powerful next-generation sequencing platforms from Illumina and Element Biosciences, giving researchers a wide range of cutting-edge sequencing solutions to fit any project scale, budget, and turnaround.
 Our highly trained NGS scientists have direct experience and knowledge of operating complex technical instrumentation while balancing the high-throughput needs of our research community.

 As a Certified Service Provider for Illumina, we undergo rigorous annual certification to guarantee our clients receive the highest quality data using the most up-to-date workflows.
-In addition, the strict process regulation and quality control checks required for diagnostic testing in our CLIA-certified lab is optionally applied to all our research samples.
+In addition, the strict process regulation and quality control checks required for diagnostic testing in our CLIA-certified lab are optionally applied to all our research samples.
+See a summary of our high-output sequencing options.

 Advantages of our NGS service